AI.20 radar: History

-When the English Electric Lightning project first began, existing Airborne Interception radar systems were generally just more powerful versions of their World War II counterparts, using newer magnetron and klystron-based microwave tubes and more sensitive receivers, but otherwise using the same mechanical scanning concepts and simplified processing that generally required a dedicated crewmember to operate.
+When the English Electric Lightning project first began, existing aircraft interception (AI) radar systems were generally just more powerful versions of their World War II counterparts, using newer magnetron and klystron-based microwave tubes and more sensitive receivers, but otherwise using the same mechanical scanning concepts and simplified processing that generally required a dedicated crewmember to operate.
 Some British AI radars of the post-war era were hand-me-down units from the US.

-For the Lightning, Ferranti proposed an advanced Airborne Interception radar system that would leapfrog any radar system then in use.
+For the Lightning, Ferranti proposed an advanced AI radar system that would leapfrog any radar system then in use.
 An analog computer would read the output from the radar and store it, presenting that information on the pilot's gunsight rather than a traditional display.
-Additionally, the computer would calculate a proper interception course and display a marker in the gunsight, greatly easing the workload.
+Additionally, the computer would calculate a proper interception course and display a marker in the gunsight.
+The pilot simply had to guide the aircraft so the marker remained in the center of the display, greatly easing their workload.
 This was the first true heads up display, a major advance that allowed a single-crew aircraft to be an effective interceptor for the first time.
-The result was AIRPASS, short for "Airborne Interception and Pilot's Attack Sight System".
+The result was known as AIRPASS, short for "Aircraft Interception and Pilot's Attack Sight System".

 AIRPASS was very advanced, so much so that some in the Radar Research Establishment (RRE) felt that there was the possibility that the system would not mature in time for it to be used on the aircraft, if at all.
 Accordingly, a second project began for a simpler system, essentially a modernized version of the existing radars.
 The main change in the requirements was that the display was going to be used by the pilot, not a radar operator, which meant it needed a much brighter display as the pilot could not be expected to put their head down into a hood during the final approach.

 The contract for the backup system was awarded to EKCO in late 1953 and assigned the rainbow code "Green Willow".
 It is believed that they won the contract due to their ongoing work with the "Blue Sky" missile, which emerged as Fireflash.
 For Blue Sky, EKCO had developed a spiral-scan radar with a range of about 10 miles although only against targets very close to the centerline of the radar.
 A major advantage of this design is that it had been designed as a single unit so it could be fit into the nose of smaller single-seat fighters like the Supermarine Swift, which made it a suitable starting point for the small area available in the Lightning.